 AI Reasoning Models Compared May 2026: o3 vs Claude Extended Thinking vs Gemini Deep Think vs DeepSeek-R1

 In May 2026 the reasoning-model market is defined by four serious models: OpenAI's o3 (best frontier reasoning, expensive), Claude 4.7 with Extended Thinking (best agentic reasoning, balanced cost), Gemini 2.5 Deep Think (cheapest at the frontier, strong on math), and DeepSeek-R1 (best reasoning per dollar by a wide margin, open weights).
-On our 60-problem benchmark, o3 won absolute accuracy at 91%, Gemini Deep Think led pure math at 94% on AIME, Claude Extended Thinking led agentic tasks, and DeepSeek-R1 delivered 87% accuracy at roughly 1/10th the cost of o3.
+Across published benchmarks and practitioner reports, o3 leads absolute accuracy, Gemini Deep Think leads pure math (~94% on AIME-style problems in published results), Claude Extended Thinking leads agentic tasks, and DeepSeek-R1 delivers near-frontier accuracy at roughly 1/10th the cost of o3.

 TL;DR

 In May 2026 the reasoning-model market has four serious flagships: OpenAI o3, Claude 4.7 with Extended Thinking, Gemini 2.5 Deep Think, and DeepSeek-R1.
-We ran 60 hard problems — math, logic, multi-step coding, agentic tasks, scientific reasoning — through each.
+We compared them across the problem types that justify reasoning-model spend — math, logic, multi-step coding, agentic tasks, scientific reasoning — using the published benchmark record, vendor pricing, and practitioner reports.

-Short version: o3 won absolute accuracy, Gemini Deep Think won pure math and science, Claude Extended Thinking won agentic and long-horizon work, and DeepSeek-R1 won cost-per-correct-answer by a wide margin.
+Short version: o3 wins absolute accuracy, Gemini Deep Think wins pure math and science, Claude Extended Thinking wins agentic and long-horizon work, and DeepSeek-R1 wins cost-per-correct-answer by a wide margin.

 What Makes a Reasoning Model Different